Jboakyedanquah/alx_html_css/headphones/README.md

 ## Tools Used
-- HTML5
+- HTML
-- CSS3
+- CSS
-- GitHub Pages for hosting
+- GitHub